kvasios/servobox/docs/content/getting-started/overview.md

 **Tested Configuration:**

-ServoBox is developed and tested on Ubuntu 22.04 with Intel i5-13700 (16 cores, 32GB RAM) and validated with Franka Robot (1st generation).
+ServoBox is developed and tested on Ubuntu 22.04 & 24.04 Host PC with Intel i5-13700 (16 cores, 32GB RAM) and validated with Franka Robot (1st generation).

 **Expected to Work:**

 - AMD CPUs (KVM/QEMU is CPU-agnostic)
-- Ubuntu 20.04, 24.04
 - Other multi-core Intel/AMD systems with VT-x/AMD-V

 **Not Yet Validated:**